Product

 While Third-Party Risk Management and Vendor Risk Management (VRM) are closely related concepts, they are not entirely interchangeable.

-Vendor Risk Management is a subset of Third-Party Risk Management.
+• Vendor Risk Management (VRM) is a subset of Third-Party Risk Management.
 VRM specifically focuses on evaluating and managing the risks associated with vendors and suppliers who provide goods and services to an organization.
 This often includes assessing financial stability, product quality, delivery performance, and compliance with contractual terms.

 To sum up!